developerPCR/panda-core-dev-docu-PCR/docs/plus/icons.md

 # Icons

+<h2>Please check out and choose your icons</h2>

-We have included [react icons](https://react-icons.github.io/react-icons/) which has an vast amount of icons available (tree shaking capable).
+We have included [react icons](https://react-icons.github.io/react-icons/) which has a vast amount of icons available (tree shaking capable).

 Simple to use: